 In their Editorial recommendations, Amazon provides in-search information from third parties that help customers decide which product in a given category was reviewed as “the best.”

-So if they don’t trust customer reviews, and they think that Amazon’s Choice product choices are a little biased, that’s ok.
+So even if they don’t trust customer reviews, and they think that Amazon’s Choice product choices are a little biased, that’s ok.
 They still have an expert giving them advice.
-Customers don’t even have to leave their browser window to snag it.
+Customers don’t even have to leave their browser window to get it.